 Yes, Euros are the currency used in Bratislava and all of Slovakia, as they are part of the EU.
 No other currencies are generally accepted in Slovakia.

 Bratislava and Prague are comparable when it comes to hotel pricing.
-A budget room in the centre of the city is roughly the same price in each.
+A budget room in the center of the city is roughly the same price in each.
 Overall, statistics show that Bratislava is about 20% cheaper than Prague according to cost of living studies.

 If you are in Vienna and have time for a day trip, then visiting Bratislava is an absolute must!
 The train trip from Vienna to Bratislava is only one hour, so you can easily travel back and forth in one day.